Higher Standards Tutorial, Inc.

 How important is it to take an SAT/ACT prep course?

 This depends upon your current scores and upon how much emphasis is placed on the SAT or ACT by your preferred colleges.
-Many colleges place heavy emphasis on standardized testing while others do not require the SAT or ACT at all.
+Many colleges place heavy emphasis on standardized testing while others make it one of many factors being considered; some do not require the SAT or ACT at all.
 The SAT & ACT require some knowledge and skills not taught in high school, so if the exams will be an important factor to your preferred colleges, finding an effective prep course can make the difference between acceptance and rejection.

 How do I find out the policies of the colleges regarding SAT & ACT exams?